Narzuls/ElDoradoAdventure/README.md

 # ElDoradoWorld
 Minecraft server

-This mod pack is a survival, engeenering and RPG modpack.
+This mod pack is a survival, engeenring and RPG modpack.